-Figure 6: Data Multiplexer
+Figure 5: Data Multiplexer

 As the data "moves", the multiplexer is used to select the data from one of the four available time domains, with one exception.
 If the data moves from domain A to domain D, then effectively one stage of delay to the circuit is added, i.e., a "wraparound" occurs.
 This is done by detecting this transition (and also the opposite, i.e., going from D to A) and using a variable length shift register.
 This is easily achieved by using the SRL16 primitives in the Virtex series.
-When the circuit starts up, the SRL16s are programmed to be a 2-bit delay, if the transition mentioned above (A to D) is detected, then the SRL16s are reconfigured to be a 3-bit delay, and vice versa for D to A (Figure 7)
+When the circuit starts up, the SRL16s are programmed to be a 2-bit delay, if the transition mentioned above (A to D) is detected, then the SRL16s are reconfigured to be a 3-bit delay, or a 1-bit delay for D to A (Figure 6).

-Figure 7: Variable Length Shift Register
+Figure 6: Variable Length Shift Register